 *How to prevent this swelling:

-Pre-poo penetrating oil treatment
+Pre-poo penetrating oil treatment or

 Pre-poo conditioner application (conditioner before washing doesn’t deeply protect the hair from swelling, but it does protect the hair from some of the water hitting it).